Current drum sets, percussion rig, restoration projects, and drum sets from the past!

 My 1986 Pearl Professional Maple kit

-I received this set of 1986 Pearl Maples from a good friend and great guy, John Soltanas, who happens to be another crazy drum enthusiast.
-The shells and bearing edges were all intact.
-However the original finish on the drums were cracked and coming undone.
-The set had seen better days and was definitely needed some TLC.
+I received this set of 1986 Pearl Maples (G-Seriers with Keller shells) from a good friend, John Soltanas, who happens to be another crazy drum enthusiast.
+He entrusted these great drums to me for restoration.
+Thankfully, all the shells and bearing edges were intact.
+However the original finish on the drums were in need of attention.

 Working with the amazing staff at Precision Drum Company